 These banks are a dwindling breed (since they keep failing), but we still run across more than you might expect.
 They are the banks that are terrible at setting the right price for their credit and interest rate risk and are willing to discount from there when necessary.
 These banks are dangerous, not just to themselves, but to everyone else in their market.
 The good news is that if you have any borrowers that you are worried about, this is exactly where you should point them.

 The Stubborn Old Mules

-Finally we have the rarest of all, the banks in the top right corner that are good at both Price Setting and Price Getting.
-You can spot these banks from a distance, because they are the ones that are growing like crazy while still generating top decile earnings.
+Finally we have the rarest of all - the banks in the top right corner that excel at both Price Setting and Price Getting.
+You can spot these banks from a distance, because they are the ones that are growing like crazy, while still generating top decile earnings.
 When asked about performance, their leaders never talk about pricing methodology.
-Instead they talk about relationships and their strong teams.
+Instead, they talk about relationships and their strong teams.
 What they are really saying is that they’ve mastered the Price Getting component that eludes most of their peers.

 So, which category best describes your bank?
 The right fix depends on a proper diagnosis, and in most cases, better math alone won’t fix your performance.

 Curious how your bank’s pricing stacks up with the rest of the industry?
 You’ll definitely want to attend our State of Commercial Banking webinar in January – in which we analyze trends from 2019 and offer thoughts on where the market is headed in 2020.